Anatomy of Unlearning: The Dual Impact of Fact Salience and Model Fine-Tuning: Additional Experiments

+\textit{Conclusion.} SFT produces sharper and more localized forgetting: hidden states shift substantially for the targeted fact type while remaining stable for the other, whereas pretrained models show limited internal adaptation regardless of which facts are unlearned.

-Both token-level and representation-level diagnostics consistently show that rare and popular facts occupy different regions of parameter space.
-Unlearning interacts with these representations asymmetrically, and SFT substantially improves the selectivity and safety of forgetting compared to pretrained models.
+Taken together, token-level and hidden-state diagnostics confirm that rare and popular facts respond asymmetrically to unlearning at the representation level.
+SFT substantially improves the selectivity of forgetting: it concentrates representation changes on the targeted fact type while leaving the other largely intact, an effect absent in pretrained models.